fastlane/fastlane/CONTRIBUTING.md

 - The command and parameters you used to launch it.
 - Your `Fastfile` and all other configuration files you are using.

-### By providing this information it's much faster and easier to help you
+*By providing this information it's much faster and easier to help you*

 ## Pull Requests

-Pull requests are always welcome :)
+Pull requests are always welcome :simple_smile:

-- Your code editor should use the tab spaces of 2
+- Your code editor should use the tab spaces of 2.
-- Make sure to test the changes yourself before submitting
+- Make sure to test the changes yourself before submitting.
-- Run the tests by executing `bundle install` and then `rspec`
+- Run the tests by executing `bundle install` and then `rspec`.